grantbow/fit/docs/FIT.md

 Version control like git tracks changes very well. git versions file contents and filesystem attributes such as directories, permissions and symbolic links.

+Centralized lists can provide status quickly and show some relation between the issues, but without a way to make a copy locally you can not access the system when on the go.

 A little more structure, just enough, makes a huge difference.